reactos/reactos/media/fonts/doc/PalatinoLinotype/README.txt

-ReactOS Palatino Linotype fonts are based on DejaVu Serif fonts.
+ReactOS "Palatino Linotype" fonts are based on TeXGyrePagella fonts.

-See LICENSE.txt for license terms.